Vivek-04022001/documentation/docs/overview/index.md

 Additionally, Plone's use of a component architecture makes it easy to extend and customize, allowing users to create unique, feature rich websites that are tailored to their specific needs.

 With the release of Plone 6, you now have the option to choose from two different out-of-the-box supported configurations when setting up a new Plone website.
-The Python-based backend server in Plone can still be used alone to render content server-side and deliver HTML to the browser, a setup that is referred to in the Plone documentation as "Classic UI".
+The Python-based backend server in Plone can still be used alone to render content server-side and deliver HTML to the browser, a setup that's referred to in the Plone documentation as "Classic UI".
 This configuration has been supported by Plone since its initial release and is still available in the latest version of the platform.
 For container-based deployment, only the `plone-backend` image is required.
 It may be used as a base image, adding customizations, to make a derivative image.